About

 He won a Fulbright Scholarship to study education in Finland, where he languished for a sunny summer, eating thick vanilla ice cream woven with black licorice, while contemplating what school is like in the heavens.

-Sebastian has had the pleasure of teaching and running the high school at St. John Paul II Preparatory School since 2016.
+Sebastian taught, ran, and built the high school curriculum at St. John Paul II Preparatory School from 2016 until 2025.

-He is also the founding director of St. John Paul II Preparatory South Campus which opened September, 2020 thanks to the support of Emergent Ventures through which he is a Progress Studies Fellow.
+He founded St. John Paul II Preparatory South Campus which opened September 2020 thanks to the support of Emergent Ventures through which he is a Progress Studies Fellow.

 An avid reader, he reads economics, classics, science fiction, history, and children’s books.
-Really everything except 19th century French novels, which he has a revealed prejudice against.
+Really everything except 19th century French novels, which revealed preference keeps pushing to the bottom of any stack.

 Contact: sebastian [dot] garren [at] gmail